 Also Read: How to Migrate Mail from One Office 365 Account to Another?
 Stepwise Solution

 Migration needs for every organization are not the same.
 It depends on various factors like the number of user mailboxes to be migrated, the type of data, the volume of data, etc. And, it’s quite clear that manual methods can’t fulfill the unique migration needs of an organization since they are rigid in nature.
-That’s why the automated software comes in handy for migrating Exchange On Premise to Office 365.
+That’s why automated software is the most reliable and secure way to migrate Exchange On-Premise to Office 365.